Too many traffic tickets (moving violations)

 - Your license will be suspended.

-- You’ll be put on probation (conditional status) for 1 year.
-If you receive additional tickets during the probation period, your license will be suspended.
+- You'll get a warning letter.
+If you get additional tickets during the 1 year period, your license will be suspended.

-- 4 moving violations in a 12-month period.
+- 6 moving violations in a 12 month period,

-- 5 moving violations in a 24-month period.
+- 7 moving violations in a 24-month period,

-During probation, if you’re ticketed for 2 more moving violations your license will be suspended for 30 days for Continuing Offenses.
+During probation, if you're ticketed for another moving violation your license will be suspended for 30 days for each offense and your 1 year probation will start over.

 Note: Remember to keep your address current so we can notify you of any changes to your driving status.
 Within 10 days of moving, please: